 So basically, what we can learn from Philippe is that elegance can be simple, cheap yet very tasteful.

-Buatta’s approach to designing strives to create the maximum degree of comfort using a well balanced mixture between contemporary elements and old fashioned ones.
-This can sound a bit complicated but not to this man, take a look at Buatta’s designs to see how can such a collision result into the perfect amount of comfort.
+Buatta’s approach to designing strives to create the maximum degree of comfort using a well-balanced mixture of contemporary elements and old-fashioned ones.
+This can sound a bit complicated but not to this man; take a look at Buatta’s designs to see how can such a collision result into the perfect amount of comfort.

 Rashid is an Egyptian industrial designer who was born in Cairo in 1960.
 Rashid received a Bachelor in industrial design in 1982 from Carleton University in Ottawa, Canada.
-He is mostly specialized in designing luxury goods and brand identities.
+He is mostly focused on designing luxury goods and brand identities.

 Karim’s influence comes from his ability to include a sense of organic touch in his works, mixing it with fabulous variations of sensual bright curves.
 Check out Karim’s website to see for yourself.

-Mariette Himes Gomez (http://www.gomezassociates.com) Gomez is a very influential designer known for her eye comforting, relaxing designs that are firm and disciplined at the same time.
-She is highly capable of merging high class elements with simplicity needed for comfort.
-Check out Gomez’s official website for further visual knowledge.
+Mariette Himes Gomez Gomez is an influential designer known for her eye comforting, relaxing designs that are firm and disciplined at the same time.
+She is highly capable of merging high-class elements with simplicity needed for comfort.
+Check out Gomez’s official website for further visual inspiration.

-Federico Delrosso (http://www.federicodelrosso.com) Delrosso is an Italian architect mainly.
-However, this man was too fond of his buildings that he decided he wanted to design their interiors himself.
+Federico Delrosso Delrosso is an architect from Italy rather than a trained professional interior designer.
+However, this man was so passionate about his building projects that he decided he wanted to design their interiors himself.
 And so Federico became one of the most interesting interior designers in the world.

-Brad Ford is a designer from Arkansas whose style also is a reasonable mixture of elegance, sophistication and straight forwardness.
-Brad owns his own firm in New York since 1998, check out his creative ideas for interior designing.
+Brad Ford is an American designer from Arkansas whose style also is a reasonable mixture of elegance, sophistication, and straightforwardness.
+Brad owns his own firm in New York since 1998.
+Check out his creative interior design work at his website.